dnwakshe/faceRec/README.md

 # faceRec
-For face recognition with python
+For face recognition with python and have downloaded on my laptop.l